plstcharles/thelper/docs/src/user-guide.rst

 This guide provides an overview of the basic functionalities and typical use cases of the thelper framework.
 For installation instructions, refer to the installation guide :ref:`[here] <install-guide>`.

-Currently, the framework can be used to tackle image classification, image segmentation, image super- resolution, and generic regression tasks out-of-the-box using PyTorch.
-Direct support for object detection is planned in the not-so-distant future, and more tasks will follow.
+Currently, the framework can be used to tackle image classification, image segmentation, object detection, image super-resolution, and generic regression tasks.
+Models for all of these tasks can be trained out-of-the-box using PyTorch.
+More task types are expected to follow in the future.
 The goal of the framework is not to solve those problems for you; its goal is to facilitate your model exploration and development process.
 This is achieved by providing a centralized interface for the control of all your experiment settings, by offering a simple solution for model checkpointing and fine-tuning, and by providing debugging